-Here are some ways panel moderators can tastefully and effectively assist in the marketing process before the panel session:
+Here are some ways panel moderators can tastefully and effectively promote the panel discussion before the event:

 - Promotional Materials.
-Take a look at the event app, promotional materials and website.
+Take a look at the event app, promotional materials, and website.
 At the very least, there should be a catchy title with a summary of what the audience will get out of it.
 Panelist and moderator bios are helpful along with their Twitter usernames.
-If this information is not there, work with the meeting planners to get it in the program.
+If this information is not there, work with the meeting planners to get it into the program.

 - Alignment.
 Make sure the marketing materials and promotional promises match what you have on the agenda.

 - Social Media.
 Let everyone know about the upcoming wildly interesting panel discussion through social media channels.
 Your blog, Twitter, LinkedIn, and Facebook are all great ways to promote your panel ahead of time and solicit questions from the audience.